-In commitment to the School mission, student's will abide by the BCPS's Code of Student Conduct and the Procedures BCPS Students Conduct Code Book and the respective Discipline Matrix for Promoting and Maintaining a Safe Learning Environment.

-The most appropriate disciplinary action taken by the School's officials will be the least extreme measure that can resolve the discipline concern.
+In accordance with the BCPS Students Conduct Code Book and the respective Discipline Matrix, the most appropriate disciplinary action taken by the School's officials, will be the least extreme measure that can resolve the discipline problem.
 Teachers and administrators strive to use a variety of informal disciplinary or guidance strategies, prior to, during, and after formal disciplinary action.
-The School will utilize corrective strategies appropriate to address the level of disruptive behavior as indicated in the Code of Student Conduct.
-Each parent must take an active role in supporting this plan.
-We want our children to learn to be responsible citizens.
-It is in the children's best interest that parents and staff work together to ensure a happy, safe and productive learning experience.
+The following will be the manner for issuing consequences for violations of classroom and/or school rules: